Alternative search engines are a great way to boost your marketing efforts. Here are some of our top picks worth exploring.

 Brave Search is a search engine developed by Brave Software and is the default search engine for Brave web browser users in some countries.

-Currently, its search market share is not listed as its search engine is a relatively new addition to its browser.
+Currently, its search market share is not listed.
+The search engine is a relatively new addition to its browser, which sits around 1.3% of the browser market share in the U.S.

 One of the most notable things about Brave Search is that it uses its own index of the web.